 Curriculum & Coursework

 Our programs are full-time degree programs which officially begin in September.
 Students are expected to complete their program in five years.
-Students typically spend their first two years on course work, at the end of which they take a field exam, and then another two years on dissertation research and writing.
+Students typically spend their first two years on course work, at the end of which they take a field exam, and then another three years on dissertation research and writing.

 The DBA program requires a minimum of 13 semester long doctoral courses.
 Students in the Technology & Operations Management program complete courses in the areas of business management theory, economic theory, quantitative research methods, academic field seminars, and the Business Education for Scholars in Teaching (BEST) Series.
 In addition to HBS courses, students may take courses at other Harvard Schools and MIT.